Ayanda-D/rabbitmq-queue-master-balancer/README.md

 ## Supported RabbitMQ Versions

-This plugin is compatible with RabbitMQ 3.6.x and beyond, to the latest release.
+This plugin is compatible with RabbitMQ 3.6.x and beyond (3.7.x), to the latest release.

 ## Installation